marcmelendez/UAMMD_intro/code/README.md

 * `minimal.cu`: A minimal UAMMD program that only prints a Hello message and then exits.
-* `free_expansion.cu`: Ideal gas expanding freely in the vertical direction with periodic boundary conditions in the other two directions.
+* `freeExpansion.cu`: Ideal gas expanding freely in the vertical direction with periodic boundary conditions in the other two directions.
 * `Lennard-Jones.cu`: Particles in a periodic box interacting through a Lennard-Jones potential.
 * `superLennard-Jones.cu`: Improved Lennard-Jones system with logging and external parameter file.

+## Unleash your own potential

+* `vibratingString.cu`: A chain of particles linked by harmonic springs and held tight at the ends behaving like a vibrating string.
+* `swingingRope.cu`: A chain of particles simulating a rope hanging from one of its ends, swinging back and forth.